Patient Referral

 Access Free Diagnostic Assessment

-By referring your patient to the Australian Dementia Network (ADNeT) Screening and Trials program, your patient will undergo a comprehensive free diagnostic assessment using techniques that are not routinely available, such as PET amyloid and tau brain scans.
+By referring your patient to the Australian Dementia Network (ADNeT) Screening for Trials program, your patient will undergo a comprehensive free diagnostic assessment using techniques that are not routinely available, such as PET amyloid and tau brain scans.
 With these methods, Alzheimer’s disease can be detected up to 15 years before symptoms become evident (“preclinical AD”).

 Results from the assessments are provided to the referring doctor, along with tailored trial recommendations.